fieldtrip/website/tutorial/mvpa_light.md

     stat.metric.confusion

-Looking at the diagonal of the matrix tells us that the classifier is doing better at predicting classes 1 (0.51) and 2 (0.55) than it is at correctly predicting class 3 (0.32).
+Looking at the diagonal of the matrix tells us that the classifier is doing better at predicting classes 1 and 2 than it is at correctly predicting class 3.
-For a simple visualisation of this result, we can use a plotting function from [MVPA-Light](https://github.com/treder/MVPA-Light) called [`mv_plot_result`](https://github.com/treder/MVPA-Light/blob/master/plot/mv_plot_result.m).
+For a simple visualisation of this result, we can use a plotting function in  [MVPA-Light](https://github.com/treder/MVPA-Light) called [`mv_plot_result`](https://github.com/treder/MVPA-Light/blob/master/plot/mv_plot_result.m).
 It takes the result structure returned in `stat.mvpa_result` which contains the classification results in a format required by the function.
-As an additional parameter, we can pass the values for the time axis.

     mv_plot_result(stat.mvpa_result)